 Quantum Hall Condensed Matter Topology Anyons

-2024 - Oxford University Internship
+7c3b2d42024 - Oxford University Internship

 Selected for the prestigious Rudolf Peierls Centre for Theoretical Physics UROP, I investigated Renormalon effects in particle physics.
 Working under Prof. Gavin P. Salam FRS, Prof. Fabrizio Caola, Jack Oliver Helliwell, and Silvia Zanoli, I studied \( e^- e^+ \) annihilation events.
-My research focused on event shape observables, using the PanScales software to simulate electron positron annihilation to quark anti-quark pair events as well as corrections involving soft gluons and gluers to analyze the change in those event shapes..
+My research focused on event shape observables, using the PanScales software to simulate electron positron annihilation to quark anti-quark pair events as well as corrections involving soft gluons and gluers to analyze the change in those event shapes.

 Particle Physics Quantum Chromodynamics Numerical Methods

-2023 - Electoral Redistricting Project
+f04d6a22023 - Electoral Redistricting Project

 Democratic systems face a growing crisis of trust.
 This project tackles the challenge of fair electoral redistricting using computational methods from physics.
 Following a successful hackathon organized by TPSA and TCD's School of Mathematics, I developed a genetic algorithm approach to redistrict Irish electoral constituencies.
 This worked alongside a physics-based algorithm developed by Ruaidhrí Campion, forming a comprehensive dual approach to electoral fairness.
 The work continues through The Problem Solving Association CLG, aiming to restore institutional trust through transparent, algorithmic solutions.
+Since then a considerable amount of work has been done to refine the approach and to supplement our algorithm.
+You can read more about how our work is relevant to the current electoral discourse here.
+At present, we have released a preprint on Arixv and are finalising a submission to a journal.

 Computational Physics Social Systems Algorithmic Design